Kaiede/docker-minecraft-bedrock-backup/README.md

 Leverages BedrockifierCLI for the actual backups: https://github.com/Kaiede/BedrockifierCLI

+### Features

+- Makes snapshots of worlds in .mcworld format.
+Vanilla worlds can easily be imported to a client this way.
+- Takes snapshots of all worlds in the server's worlds folder.
+- Supports trimming backups to limit disk space usage.
+- Properly handles taking snapshots while the server is running.

 ### Usage

 The best way to configure this is to use a docker compose file along with the containers you wish to backup from.
 An example is under `Examples/docker-compose.yml`